sipeed/MaixPy/docs/doc/en/pro/datasets.md

 ---
-title: MaixCAM MaixP Where to Find Datasets for Training Models
+title: MaixCAM MaixP Where to Find Models and Datasets
 ---

+---

+## Where to Find Ready-to-Use Models for MaixPy MaixCAM

+Visit the [MaixHub Model Library](https://maixhub.com/model/zoo) and filter by the corresponding hardware platform to find suitable models.

 ## What Are Datasets Used For?

-Datasets are essential for training machine learning models.
-They provide the labeled data that models use to learn patterns and features, enabling them to perform specific tasks such as object detection, image classification, or keypoint detection.

-## Is It Possible Not to Use a Dataset?

-Yes, it is possible!
+First, check the [MaixHub Model Library](https://maixhub.com/model/zoo) to see if there’s a model you need.
+If not, you can train your own model.
+Training a model requires a dataset, which provides the data needed for training.

+## Converting Existing Models for Use with MaixCAM MaixPy

+MaixPy natively supports several model frameworks, such as YOLOv8/YOLO11/Mobilenet, etc. Models trained with these frameworks can be exported to ONNX format and then converted to a format supported by MaixCAM for use with MaixPy MaixCAM.

-Instead of training your own model, you can use open-source pre-trained models.
-For example, there are many pre-trained models available for YOLO11, YOLOv8, and YOLOv5.
-One such source is [this repository](https://github.com/Eric-Canas/qrdet/releases), where you can download YOLOv8 models for QR code detection (`qrdet-*.pt`) then can be convert [model for MaixCAM](https://maixhub.com/model/zoo/480).
-These models can be exported to ONNX format and then converted to a format supported by MaixCAM.
+If you don’t want to train your own models, you can find open-source pre-trained models online.
+For instance, YOLO11/YOLOv8/YOLOv5 have many shared models.
+For example, from [this link](https://github.com/Eric-Canas/qrdet/releases), you can download YOLOv8 models for QR code detection (`qrdet-*.pt`).
+Simply export the model to ONNX format and convert it to [MaixCAM’s supported format](https://maixhub.com/model/zoo/480).

+Refer to the [MaixCAM Model Conversion Documentation](../ai_model_converter/maixcam.md) for details on the conversion process.

-## Where to Find Datasets
+## Where to Find Datasets?

-### Option 1: Use Official Datasets from Algorithm Providers
+1. **Method 1: Check Official Documentation for Algorithms**
-For models like YOLO11 or YOLOv8, you can find many open-source datasets in the [YOLO Official Documentation - Datasets](https://docs.ultralytics.com/datasets/).
-These datasets are ready to use, and training can be done with a single command as per the documentation.
-After training, you can export the model to ONNX format and convert it to work with MaixCAM.
+   For example, for YOLO11/YOLOv8, the [YOLO Official Documentation - Datasets](https://docs.ultralytics.com/datasets/) provides a variety of open-source datasets.
+You can use a single command to train models following the documentation.
+Afterward, export the model to ONNX format and convert it for MaixCAM.

-### Option 2: Use Dataset Platforms
+2. **Method 2: Visit Dataset Websites**
-Platforms such as [Kaggle](https://www.kaggle.com/datasets/riondsilva21/hand-keypoint-dataset-26k) and [Roboflow](https://universe.roboflow.com/) provide extensive collections of datasets for various tasks.
-You can search for and download datasets that fit your needs.

-### Option 3: Create Your Own Dataset in YOLO Format
-If you have access to open-source datasets, you can reformat them to make them compatible with YOLO and use them for training.
-This option provides flexibility and allows you to tailor datasets to your specific application.
+   Platforms like [Kaggle](https://www.kaggle.com/datasets/riondsilva21/hand-keypoint-dataset-26k) or [Roboflow](https://universe.roboflow.com/) host numerous datasets for different applications.

+3. **Method 3: Use Open-Source Datasets and Prepare Training Scripts**
+   Search for open-source datasets and format them into scripts compatible with training frameworks like YOLO.